file-format/Docs/en/programming/csproj.md

 </PropertyGroup>
 ```

 Conditions can be specified via elements in order to specify the criteria for evaluating the element.
-This is specified by //Condition// word while defining the property as shown below:
+This is specified by Condition word while defining the property as shown below:

 ```
 <PropertyGroup>